LouWii/poke-vue/README.md

 poke-vue fetches data from a local sqlite3 database.
 Electron needs to be re-built to include sqlite3, we're doing that via `electron-rebuild` (see [SO question](https://stackoverflow.com/questions/38716594/electron-app-cant-find-sqlite3-module))

+Python needs to be installed for this to work.
+I also wasn't able to run it in cygwin, had to run it in Powershell.
+Once ran, I was able to launch the app via cygwin though.

 ```
 ./node_modules/.bin/electron-rebuild -w sqlite3
 ```